pkerpedjiev/emptypipes/_posts/2015-05-20-europe-isochrone-map.md

-Having toyed with the idea of plotting travel times by train in [a previous post](/2015/03/25/train-travel-times-in-europe-map/), the map at [alternativetransport.org](https://alternativetransport.wordpress.com/2015/05/07/what-is-an-isochrone-map/) made me realize that contour lines are much better way of presenting the information.
+Having toyed with the idea of plotting travel times by train in [a previous post](/2015/03/25/train-travel-times-in-europe-map/), the map at [alternativetransport.org](https://alternativetransport.wordpress.com/2015/05/07/what-is-an-isochrone-map/) made me realize that contour lines are a much better way of presenting the information.
 Relying on shades of a color makes it difficult to distinguish difference between disparate points on the map as well as to convert to an absolute value.
 Questions such as "how much darker is point A